Dua04a/GiftCraft/README.md

 ## What I Learned

-While working on this project, I practiced using design patterns, organizing a project into different folders, and using Git and GitHub to manage my code.

-## Author

-Duaa Alamri
+Through this project, I improved my understanding of OOP concepts and learned how to implement design patterns to write more organized and maintainable code.